chamathpali/Fed-MEx/README.md

 # Fed-MEx
-**Fed-MEx is the Federated Version** of the MEx Human Activity Recognition dataset
+**Fed-MEx is the Federated Version** of the MEx Human Activity Recognition dataset.
+Pressure mat subset is used in this dataset.

 [MEx](https://archive.ics.uci.edu/ml/datasets/MEx) is a publicly available exercise recognition dataset collected with 30 subjects performing 7 different physiotherapy exercises.
 The MEx dataset has 934 data samples from the pressure mat subset of the MEx dataset.
 Each client has a random amount of samples for only 2 exercise classes.
 A pressure mat data sample contains a sequence of heat maps (size 5 x 16 x 16) recorded for 5 seconds with 1Hz frequency.